LokeshTaduri1/ETL_Project_AWS_Adzuna/README.md

 # From API to Dashboard: Building a Complete ETL Pipeline on AWS

-This project shows how to build a full end-to-end data pipeline using **AWS services** — from collecting raw job data to displaying it in a dashboard.
-I'have used live job listings from the **Adzuna API**, transforming and loading the data into **Amazon Redshift Serverless**, and creating interactive dashboards with **Looker Studio**.
+This project explains how to build a complete end-to-end data pipeline using **AWS services**.
+It starts with collecting real-time job listings for Data Engineering roles in Canada using the **Adzuna API**, then processes the data using **AWS Glue**, stores it in **Amazon S3**, loads it into **Amazon Redshift Serverless**, and finally presents it in a clean and interactive dashboard built with **Looker Studio**.

+The main goal of this pipeline is to show how we can automate data collection, transformation, and reporting — all without managing servers.
+This kind of setup is very useful for building data workflows that run on a schedule, can handle changes in data automatically, and help businesses make decisions by showing useful insights in dashboards.

+I have also used **AWS Step Functions** to manage and control the flow of each step in the pipeline and **Amazon EventBridge** to schedule when the pipeline should run (like daily or weekly).
+This makes the whole process automatic and serverless..

 ![Project Workflow](workflows/project_workflow.png)